gsbdarc/rcpedia/docs/_user_guide/r.md

 > q()
 ```

+!!! danger
+    Do **not** install packages directly from RStudio on JupyterHub.
+Instead, use the terminal and run `R` to install packages.
+This ensures compatibility with the Yen environment.

 ## Run R Code Interactively
 After loading the version of R you need, to execute a R script at the terminal, run:
 ```bash title="Terminal Input"